 Venous Leak Treatment

-Venous leak is a common cause of erectile dysfunction that occurs when the penile veins cannot retain blood during an intercourse.
+Advanced Treatment of Penile Venous Leak by a Experienced UrologistVenous leak is a disorder that occurs when blood flows back through the veins during an erection.
+As a result sufficient blood cannot store in the penis and leading to an inability to maintain a firm erection.
+Venous leakage is a common cause of erectile dysfunction (ED) in individuals with penises.
 Scientifically recognized treatment options for this condition include ablation, embolization, and venous leakage surgery (venous ligation).
-At Dot Clinics, we offer effective treatments for venous leak such as vein embolization, PRP, shockwave therapy, and other advanced treatments to provide a permanent cure for venous leakage.
+At Dot Clinics, we offer effective treatments for venous leak in Lahore and Multan, Pakistan such as vein embolization, botox injections, PRP, shockwave therapy, and other advanced treatments to provide a permanent cure for venous leakage.

-What is Venous Leak?
+What is Venous Leak (Venogenic Erectile Dysfunction)?

 How Does a Normal Erection Occur?